kriserickson/kriserickson.github.com/_drafts/mobile-frameworks-onsenui.md

 be accessed through $scope.ons.navigator in Angular app.
 My guess is that they opted for having a page navigator so that you didn't have to do angular page routing, and simplify things but it does feel like a very unangular way of doing things.
-In fact, my main problem with Onsen is that (at least from the demos and the documentation) they are not embracing Angular).
+In fact, my main problem with Onsen is that (at least from the demos and the documentation) they are not embracing the Angular way of doing things and their sample code is not as clean as I would desire.

-And after spending a fair bit of time in the Monaca IDE, it is surprisingly the best of the online mobile IDE's I have tried.
+The Monaca IDE on the other hand, seems to be a very polished piece of work.
+It's not perfect and it has a few rough edges with the UI (some of the dialogs are clipped in weird places, some of the icons are little rough) but after spending a fair bit of time in the IDE, it is surprisingly the best of the online mobile IDE's I have tried.
+The IDE is responsive, and although not as full featured as [Jetbrains IDE](https://www.jetbrains.com/webstorm/) or even [Vim](http://www.vim.org) but it is good enough to not hate it.
+You can quickly upload files as well, and if you have a WebDev client you can edit directly on your computer.
+You can then preview in a web browser or on their debugger app on an iPhone, Android, Windows 8 or Chrome.
+You can also build an apk, ipa, or lets you quickly test out your app on a real device without having to build and deploy.

 **Advantages**

 **Disadvantages**

+Allowing objects to be hoisted into global space by annotating the elements with var, not embracing routing, not using templates out of the box.

 **Summary**